what to expect

 In our CREC churches, we are trying to set a tone of reverence.
 This runs contrary to the spirit of the age, which wants an informal, breezy, and casual approach to church.
 The problem is that God commands us to approach Him in worship with reverence and godly fear (Heb.
 12:28).
 Our God is a consuming fire.
 This fear is a not a craven fear, the kind that has to do with punishment.
 It is the kind of fear that is consistent with boldness.
 We approach the throne of grace with boldness.
 We are told to work out our salvation with fear and trembling (Phil.
 2:12).
 In order to do this, a particular kind of music is necessary.

 We sing the way we do in church, not because we believe that other forms of music are wrong or bad, but rather because we believe they are not fitting for this kind of occasion.
 A particular kind of music is fine for a kindergartner’s birthday party, but not for worship.
-A particular kind of rock music is great for driving a big rig on the freeway, but not for worship.
 A particular kind of jazz is just what you want for the background music of your dinner party, but not for worship.
 Of course, reverent does not mean “joyless,” and singing dirges at God’s funeral is the very opposite of reverence.
 The key is that we are striving to sing the kind of music that accompanies the nature of the service.

 As a general rule, sermons in the CREC are expository.
 This means that messages work through a book of the Bible, passage by passage.
 It is also important to note that Old Testament books are not neglected in this—they are not the Word of God emeritus, or put out to pasture.
 They, together with the New Testament, are the minister’s tool chest (2 Tim.
 3:16).